 Dumbarton Castle sits high on a volcanic rock overlooking the junction of the Rivers Leven and Clyde.

-Turn the clock back to the Dark Age (Early Historic Age) and Dumbarton Rock was the site of “Dun Breatann” or fortress of the Britons, which lay at the heart of the ancient Kingdom of Strathclyde, one of a patchwork of competing kingdoms that rose then declined in what was a volatile and constantly changing political landscape.
+Perched on top of the Castle Rock it once stood at the heart of the ancient kingdom of Strathclyde one of a patchwork of competing kingdoms that rose before declining in what was a volatile and constantly changing political landscape.

 The earliest mention of the Rock is dated to around AD 450 when St Patrick wrote to Coroticus of Alcluith, King of Strathclyde condemning him for, taking slaves after a raid on some of his Irish converts.

 Although St Patrick is arguably Ireland’s most famous person and might well have a connection with Strathclyde, it’s been an impossible task for historians to untangle the reality from the myth.

 Annals of Ulster